Heavy Neutral Leptons -- Advancing into the PeV domain: Introduction

-\emph{In this work we demonstrate} that for HNLs with masses $M_N \gg\SI{1}{TeV}$ the existing cLFV bounds are much stronger than previously estimated.
-In fact, they are one of the \emph{the strongest} across the whole range of HNL masses.
-The improvement stems from accounting for the one-loop diagrams with two HNLs mostly ignored previously.
+In this work, we highlight the non-trivial mass dependence of the cLFV processes and demonstrate that HNLs within the TeV-PeV mass range could significantly influence the magnitude and rates of cLFV events.
+More specifically, we show that for HNLs with masses $M_N \gg\SI{1}{TeV}$, the existing cLFV bounds are much stronger than previously estimated.
+In fact, they are one of the \emph{the strongest} across the whole range of HNL masses.\footnote{ We consider nearly degenerated HNLs, and therefore constraints from Lepton Number Violating observables, such as $0\nu\beta\beta$ effect \cite{Bolton:2019pcu} or $W^\pm W^\pm$ scattering \cite{Fuks:2020att, CMS:2022rqc} are not applicable due to approximately conserved lepton number.
+The improvement stems from accounting for the one-loop diagrams with two HNLs mostly ignored previously.}

-\myparagraph{HNL ``penguins''.} cLFV observables receive contributions from HNLs, appearing in the loop once or twice (compare the diagram (a) with the diagrams (b) and (c) in Figure~\ref{fig:mu_e_conversion}).
-Rates of the corresponding processes have been computed in~\cite{Minkowski:1977sc,Marciano:1977wx,Cheng:1980tp,Lim:1981kv,Langacker:1988up,Pilaftsis:1992st,Ilakovac:1994kj,Illana:1999ww,Illana:2000ic}.
-Two-HNL contributions bear similarity with the ``penguin diagrams'' in flavor physics~\cite[see e.g.][]{Shifman:1995hc} and appear whenever $Z$ or Higgs bosons contribute to the diagrams.
-Schematically, the conversion rate $\mu\to e$ on a nucleus (the process that will give the strongest bounds) has the form